Need to Improve Salespeople’s Behaviors? Don’t Bother with Sales Training or CRM Until You Face the Facts

 You wouldn’t expect the output of a manufacturing process to improve by sticking some fancy labels on the manufacturing equipment, would you?
 If you asked machine operators fill out screens of information no one reads instead of making parts, would that enable them to produce more?

-Of course not.
-If you need people to make fewer mistakes, you must mistake-proof the process.
-In a factory you make the jigs and fixtures that prevent parts from going together the wrong way.
-If you want more productivity you apply “5S” techniques* to clean and streamline their workspace.
+If you need machine operators to make fewer mistakes, you must mistake-proof the process.
+You make the jigs and fixtures that prevent them from doing things the wrong way.
+If you want people to produce more, you apply “5S” techniques*to clean and streamline their workspace.
 You minimize the motions required for them to do their jobs.
-You remove incentives and performance measures not aligned with the goals.
+You remove incentives and performance measures not aligned

-Most important, you don’t expect a different outcome unless you physically change the way the work is done.
+Most important, you don’t expect a different outcome unless you physically change the process being implemented.
 You change the things that drive people’s behaviors first.
 Then you look for changes in output.

 When was the last time you streamlined the number of screens and clicks required for the salesperson to use the CRM system?
 (I once lost a battle with a CRM implementation team from SAP who argued it was too expensive to “cater to the sales force.”
-After their sales results didn’t improve, the company was lost in an acquisition.)
+After their sales results didn’t improve, Motorola acquired the company.)

 When was the last time you measurably improved the quality of your company’s leads, or made it easier to nurture relationships with prospects that were not yet ready to buy?
 How have you helped salespeople make more consistent decisions when prioritizing their sales opportunities?
 These are things that change results.

-Edwards Deming said, “Your process is perfectly designed to give you the results you are currently getting.”
-This is exactly right.
+Whoever said, “Your process is perfectly designed to give you the results you are currently getting” got it exactly right.
 If you want different results, you probably have to change something you haven’t yet changed.

 What Are the Facts?

 People’s behavior depends on their perception of reality.
 Therefore, the place to start is with the credibility of the terms people use in the sales process itself.
-Words such as “qualified,” “lead,” and “opportunity” must refer to observable facts.
-What evidence exists that the prospect is a lead, or that the lead is qualified?
-It is relatively easy to train salespeople to recognize such evidence.
-Your most capable salespeople probably already recognize many of these facts.
+Words such as “qualified,” “lead,” and “opportunity” must refer to observable facts … evidence salespeople can be trained to recognize consistently.
+The more capable salespeople on your team probably already recognize many of these facts.

 The classification of an opportunity as “qualified” can be “cut-and-dried” according to observable facts (“What did the prospect do or say?”… “What business or technical problems do they have?”
 “How important are these to the decision maker?” … “How do you know this?”).
-When that knowledge is missing or the prospect has not yet taken the action desired, it is easy to see which sales tactics or behaviors are the most appropriate.
+When that knowledge is missing or the prospect has not yet taken the action desired, it can be clear what sales tactics or behaviors will achieve the goal most of the time.

 These MEAN something to your team when they can be traced to “ground,” so to speak.
-When words to refer to facts, it gives teeth to the list of “Qualified Opportunities” in the sales forecast.
+When words to refer to facts, the list of “Qualified Opportunities” in the sales forecast has teeth.